Nityanand13/First-Go-Assignment-JTG/notification-management.md

    * Epic Link
    * Labels
    * Priority
-5. Click on the **Add Subscription** button to add the subscription to that channel with the specific constraints that you have selected above.
+5. Click on the **Add Subscription** button to add the subscription to that particular channel with the specific constraints that you have selected above.

 ## Setting up the webhook in Jira